Bidens

 ( BYE - denz )

 At-A-Glance InformationThese plants, which grow in climates around the world, have many common names, including: Beggarticks, Black Jack, Burr Marigolds, Cobbler's Pegs, Spanish Needles, Stickseeds, Tickseeds, and Tickseed Sunflowers.
 The seed pods produced by these plants are bristly and barbed, easily sticking to the clothes and fur of passers-by for easy transportation away from the parent plant.
 Typically, these plants are prolific bloomers and can produce white, yellow, or pink flowers.
 These are smaller plants, reaching about 6-12 inches tall and wide at maturity.
 Use Bidens to border flower beds or in mixed plantings.
 These flowers also do well in pots and as accent pops of color throughout the garden.
+Take care when planting these flowers in the landscape, as there is some evidence that they are mildly toxic to humans.

 |